Haunted Helena

 • This is an incredible tour that will leave you wanting to dig deeper into Helena’s history.
 Why not plan a couple days in the Capital City!
 Book a hotel or bed & breakfast in the area and make sure to add the Montana Historical Society, the Myrna Loy Center, the Original Montana Governor’s Mansion and Elkhorn Ghost Town to your itinerary.

-• If you are looking for a place to grab dinner or drinks before the tour, consider heading downtown early and resting your feet at Blackfoot River Brewing, Brooklynn Pizza, the Mediterranean Grill, On Broadway, or the Windbag Saloon.
+• If you are looking for a place to grab dinner or drinks before the tour, consider heading downtown early and resting your feet at Blackfoot River Brewing, Brooklyn Pizza, the Mediterranean Grill, On Broadway, or the Windbag Saloon.

 • Make sure to thank your host and drivers.
 This is an incredible opportunity, and we would love to see this tradition continue for years to come!